MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/pstn-connectivity.md

 - For Calling Plan, each user is automatically enabled for emergency calling and is required to have a registered emergency address associated with their assigned telephone number.
 Dynamic emergency calling (based on the location of the Teams client) is supported.

 - For Direct Routing, you must define emergency calling policies for users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination.
-(Note that registered emergency locations are not supported for Direct Routing users.
+Registered emergency locations are not supported for Direct Routing users.
 For dynamic emergency calling, additional configuration is required for routing emergency calls and possibly for partner connectivity.

-- For Operator Connect, ...
+- For Operator Connect, ...  **Carrier manages numbers associated with emergence addresses...   is dynamic emergency calling available?**

 For more information about emergency calling concepts and terminology, and how to configure emergency calling and dynamic emergency calling, see the following articles: